 Tomato season is in full swing, which means your farmers market is probably hemorrhaging the fruit in every shape and size imaginable.
-That's why we're running a weeklong tomato series, after all.
 And while I love a big, fat heirloom as much as the next gal, cherry tomatoes, plump yet petite, hold a particularly special place in my heat.

 See, I started cooking around age four.
 And in the years that followed, my mom had to endure all manner of experimental "snacks," many of them a childish and clumsy attempt to recreate her famous stuffed cherry tomato hors d'oeuvre—one that she made almost exclusively for special occasions.